 • Profitable already

 • In a segment with a Huge barely scratched TAM that just keeps getting bigger with the categories they’ll add…

 • …and they’re adding them FAST, still haven’t started reaping the benefits from Auto, already looking at Mortgages product

-• Partnered with only a few banks so far, with room to grow exponentially (Dave Girouard the CEO mentioned recently he’d be shocked if they’re not working with hundreds of banks and credit unions in a few years)
+• Partnered with only a few banks so far, with room to grow exponentially (Dave Girouard the CEO mentioned just yesterday on an interview he’d be shocked if they’re not working with hundreds of banks and credit unions)

 Upstart Q2 2021 Highlights